PSLmodels/Cost-of-Capital-Calculator/docs/book/content/CCC_guide.md

 %% Might be good if can tie these sections to the code (e.g. NPV of deprec handled in calc_z, econ depr read in in calc_z.get_econ_depr(), etc).
 %% Or perhaps this is a separate guide - follows the same sections here and points out where in the code the calculations are done.
  -->

+[^new_view_note]: If one subscribes to the "new view", that dividend taxes do not affect investment incentives, then the first term in this equation would be zero.
+We use the subscript $j$ by the parameters $m$ and $g$, but note that these parameters only apply to business entities who can retain earnings (typically, these are those with an entity level tax).

+[^ind_class_note]: Pages 2-6 of the \href{https://www.irs.gov/pub/irs-soi/13cosbsec1.pdf}{Corporation Source Book} outline these industry classifications.

+[^cbo_note]: The default values are the taken from the CBO baseline forecast.